First Toronto Post Office

-Toronto's First Post Office (also known as the Fourth York Post Office National Historic Site of Canada) is a historic post office in Toronto, Ontario, Canada.
+Toronto's First Post Office (also known as the Fourth York Post Office National Historic Site) is a historic post office in Toronto, Ontario.
 It is the oldest purpose-built post office in Canada that functioned as a department of the British Royal Mail, and the only surviving example.
 After its initial use as a post office, it became part of a Roman Catholic boys' school (De La Salle College) and later a cold storage building.
 Located at 260 Adelaide Street East in downtown Toronto, the building now houses a museum and a full-service post office, run by the Town of York Historical Society.

 History

 The building opened in 1833, before York became the City of Toronto.
 Therefore, the post office is known both as the "Fourth York Post Office" (as there had been three prior post offices in the settlement) and "Toronto's First Post Office" (as it was the first post office to serve the newly incorporated city).
 The building served as a post office until 1837.
 James Scott Howard served as the first postmaster.

 Some sources, such as John Ross Robertson, say that this building, although built in 1832, was not used as a post office until 1836.
 The first city directories of Toronto identify this building, but they also identify the older post office in town (the second post office) as being an active post office in the city.
 This would mean that this building was one of two post offices that existed when Toronto was founded and would have been the newer post office of the time.

 After the school vacated the building in 1913, the building was leased for various uses until 1925, under the ownership of Christie, Brown and Company, owner of the biscuit factory across the street.
 In 1925, the United Farmers' Co-Operative Company bought the building along with the adjoining De La Salle building and the Bank of Upper Canada building.
 The post office building was converted into a cold storage food warehouse, and used in this way until 1956, when UFC sold the building.
 The building was used for various uses until 1971, when it was closed up and left vacant, waiting for demolition and redevelopment.
 The building, along with the De La Salle and bank building was bought by Sheldon and Judith Godfrey for restoration.
 The Godfreys discovered that the building was in fact the old post office building.
 It was designated a National Historic Site of Canada in 1980.
 The property is also protected under Part IV of the Ontario Heritage Act since 1975 and also enjoys an Ontario Heritage Foundation Easement Agreement since 2015.

 The First Post Office museum opened in 1983.